Smart lighting is a more advanced way to light your home.

 Stands for "red, green, blue, cool white, warm white”.

 The two different white LEDs mean that the light can produce even richer colors.
-Most Philips Hue color lights feature this technology.
+Most Philips Hue colour lights feature this technology.

 RGBWWIC lights